Home » Marriage Help » How To Stop a Divorce from a Wife

 How To Stop a Divorce from a Wife

 Like ships passing in the night, you are on opposite schedules.
-You and your wife cannot recall the last time that happened when your wife kissed you and meant it.
+You and your wife cannot recall the last time your wife kissed you and meant it.

-Although most people are unhappy with the state of affairs, you figure that things will improve at some point in life.
+Although most people are unhappy with the world and the state of world affairs, they hope you figure hope that things will improve at some point in life.

 Your wife approaches you and utters the dreaded “D” word in an emotional amalgam of resolve, fear, and uncertainty.

 Incredulously you stare at her as your mind goes numb.
-Your future flashes before you,u in segmented movie clips.
-Fear overcome you like a tidal wave crashing into the shore.
+Your future flashes before you in segmented movie clips.
+Fear overcame you like a tidal wave crashing into the shore.

 As you try to alleviate panic, your mind starts racing with questions…